-Scholars should click on the link below to familiarize themselves with the technology platforms and operations that we use as a 1:1 school.
-On the left side of the document, scholars can find the issue or problem they might have with their device or platforms.
+Scholars should familiarize themselves with the technology platforms and operations that we use as a 1:1 school.
+On the left side of the document, look for the issue or problem with their device or platform.
 The lefthand column provides the solution with video instructions or a document listing instructions.
-There are helpful videos and instructions for scholars to learn more about how to access our technology and organize their school work!
+There are helpful videos and instructions for scholars to learn more about how to access our technology and organize their school work.

 Tech at CGWA Parent Workshop ArchivesTech at CGWA Parent Workshop #1: Communication Tools (September)Parents and Families:If you haven't signed up yet for the Canvas and IC parent portals, please join us for one of our Tech at CGWA Parent Workshops this week.
 Mrs. McGrath, our school technology coordinator, will be available on the following days and times on Zoom to answer any questions and help you become more acclimated with our technology platforms.Recorded session: September Workshop Video Presentation: presentation slides.
 Aquí está la presentación en español.Tech at CGWA Parent Workshop #2: Assessments (October)Parents and Families:We will have our second TECH Doing our P.A.R.T.
 Parent Workshops this week - the topic will be grades!
 With progress reporting happening this week for middle and high school scholars, pop in Wednesday, October 7th or Thursday October 8th from noon - 1:00 pm or 7:00 - 8:00 pm to discuss Infinite Campus and our new grading policy.
 We will try to answer any questions you may have.